opensearch-project/documentation-website/_opensearch/query-dsl/bool.md

 # Boolean queries

-You can perform a boolean query with the `bool` query type.
-A boolean query compounds query clauses so you can combine multiple search queries with boolean logic.
+You can perform a Boolean query with the `bool` query type.
+A Boolean query compounds query clauses so you can combine multiple search queries with Boolean logic.
 To narrow or broaden your search results, use the `bool` query clause rules.

 As a compound query type, `bool` allows you to construct an advanced query by chaining together several simple ones.